HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Introduce this cruciferous vegetable early on, and the odds for future eating will increase—even if your toddler takes a break along the way.

-Don’t forget to use dips for dipping (a fun hands-on experience for toddlers) and blanch broccoli to make chewing it easier.
+Don’t forget to use dips for dipping (a fun hands-on experience for toddlers) and blanch broccoli and cut into bite-sized pieces to make chewing it easier.

 Cauliflower

-Try adding cauliflower to mac and cheese or making this rutabaga mash using cauliflower.
+Try adding cauliflower to mac and cheese or making this rutabaga mash as a great option.

 Melon